Shooters, Fishers and Farmers Party: New South Wales

 At the 2007 New South Wales state election, the Shooters Party received 2.8% of the primary vote for the Legislative Council (↑0.8%) and lead candidate Roy Smith was elected to the Legislative Council.
 On 30 July 2010, Smith died in his sleep and Robert Borsak was nominated by the party to fill the casual vacancy.
 As a result, the party holds 2 seats in the NSW Upper House.
 In 2009 an agreement was reached to allow hunters onto public lands in a deal with the government.

 At the 2011 New South Wales state election, the Liberal/National Coalition took government but with three seats short of a majority in the upper house.
 The Shooters and Fishers Party held two seats along with the Christian Democratic Party, with the balance of power shifting from the Greens to the two parties.
 The Shooters and Fishers Party was reported to have created a "shopping list" of demands in exchange for legislative support of the now Liberal/National government, however the government "ruled out" any deals with the Shooters.

 In May 2012 the party negotiated a deal with the O'Farrell government giving recreational shooters access to national parks to cull feral animals including pigs, rabbits and deer by allowing the passage of laws through the NSW Upper House to sell the state-owned power generating assets of Eraring Energy, Delta Electricity and Macquarie Generation, that were claimed to yield up to A$3 billion.
 Deals continue to have fallout.

 At the state by-election for Orange on 12 November 2016, Shooters, Fishers and Farmers candidate Philip Donato became the party's first lower house member, defeating the incumbent National Party for the seat in the Legislative Assembly.

 In the 2019 New South Wales state election, the party made breakthroughs in the state's lower house, with candidates Roy Butler and Helen Dalton winning the seats of Barwon and Murray respectively.
 On 3 March 2022, Dalton resigned from Shooters Fishers and Farmers due to disagreeing with the party's Legislative Council members not showing up to vote against a bill regarding water usage that she believed would "disadvantage communities and irrigators in the lower Darling and Murray river system".
 On 12 December 2022, Butler and Donato resigned over the behaviour of leader Robert Borsak.

+Northern Territory

+The SFF Party has very little presence in the Northern Territory, but a Northern Territory branch of the party does exist.

+At the 2016 general election, the party ran candidates in two rural seats: Katherine and Nelson.